🏆 FFLSH since 2008 🏫 5,100 meals daily in 43 primaries

 East Ayrshire Council provides Food for Life Served Here (FFLSH) Gold award school meals to pupils in 43 primary schools daily, 3,600 of which are free school meals.

 The council’s school meals service is recognised widely for taking a lead in providing high-quality and sustainable meals.
 It began the process of FFLSH certification prior to the award launching in Scotland and was the first local authority area to achieve the Gold FFLSH award, when the scheme was first introduced in 2008.

-East Ayrshire Council has demonstrated over 12 years that good food can become the norm in Scottish public sector meals.
+East Ayrshire Council has demonstrated that good food can become the norm in Scottish public sector meals.